Downlink Transmit Design for Massive MIMO LEO Satellite Communications: Transmit Design

-In this subsection, we study the DL precoder design by maximizing ergodic sum rate under sum power constraint.
-Considering that the DL precoder design is non-convex, we adopt the MM algorithm \cite{DavidTutorialMM} combined with Monte-Carlo method to solve it.
-In each iteration of MM algorithm, a concave lower bound of the objective function is constructed, and a locally optimal solution can be obtained by solving the convex subproblems iteratively \cite{DavidTutorialMM}.
+In this subsection, we aim to compute the precoding vectors by maximizing the ergodic sum rate under the discussed sum power constraint.
+Considering that the precoding vector optimization problem $\clS$ in \eqref{Problem_DL_Tx_design_Inst_Rx} is a non-convex program, we develop an algorithm based on the MM framework \cite{DavidTutorialMM} to compute the precoding vectors.

-Let $\bdW = [ \bdw_1 \ \dots \ \bdw_K ] \in \bbC^{M \times K}$ denote the collection of DL precoding vectors\footnote{We assume that the precoding matrix $\bdW$ is implemented in fully-digital domain.
-While the same number of RF chains as antennas are required at the satellite, fully-digital precoders can provide more flexibility for DL transmission.}.
-The DL precoder design can be formulated as

-Notice that the power inequality in \eqref{Problem_DL_Tx_design_Inst_Rx} must be met with equality at the optimum.
-Otherwise, $\bdw_k$ can be scaled up, which increases the DL sum rate and contradicts the optimality.

-In the following, we apply the MM algorithm \cite{DavidTutorialMM} to calculate a locally optimal solution to $\clS$.
+In the following, we develop an MM-based algorithm to obtain a locally optimal solution to $\clS$.
 In each iteration, the DL ergodic rate $\clR_k$ is replaced with its concave minorizing function.
-Then a locally optimal solution to $\clS$ can be obtained by solving a sequence of convex programs iteratively.
-By making use of the relationship between ergodic rate and MMSE \cite{AnLu2017RobustTransmission}, we can construct a minorizing function of $\clR_k$ as follows
+Then, a locally optimal solution to $\clS$ can be obtained by iteratively solving a sequence of convex programs.
+By making use of the relationship between the ergodic rate and the minimum mean-square error (MMSE) \cite{AnLu2017RobustTransmission}, for given precoders $\bdW^{(n)}$ in the $n$th iteration, we can derive a minorizing function of $\clR_k$ as